 - Conduct the following activities as desired by the IIPRC.—Essential

-- Provide support to the IIPRC as the speed-to-market vehicle for asset-based insurance products, encouraging state participation in, and industry usage of, the IIPRC.
+- Provide support to the IIPRC as the speed to market vehicle for asset-based insurance products, encouraging state participation in, and industry usage of, the IIPRC, as requested.

 - Receive reports from the IIPRC at NAIC national meetings.